 Foreclosure Law in Delaware

 In every U.S. state, including Delaware, a borrower has a right to a judicial sale of their foreclosed property.
-A judicial sale is just an auction supervised by a court.
+A judicial sale is simply an auction overseen by a court.
 The purpose of this is to make sure that the lender takes reasonable steps to sell the home for the highest possible price, and to ensure that the homeowner has an opportunity to bid on the house, if he or she is able.
 It is in everybody's interest for the bank to get the highest price possible for the house, even the borrower's.
 If the house fetches a higher price than what's left on the mortgage, the buyer can keep what's leftover.
 On the other hand, if it fetches less, the buyer might have to pay the deficiency.

-In some states, original mortgages are known as "non-recourse" loans, making the above problem a non-issue.
-This essentially means that once the mortgaged property is sold by the lender, the debt is discharged, even if the sale nets less than the remaining balance on the mortgage.
+In some states, original mortgages are recognized as "non-recourse" loans, making the above problem a non-issue.
+This basically means that once the mortgaged property is sold by the lender, the debt is discharged, even if the sale nets less than the remaining balance on the mortgage.
 The borrower will simply have to write this off as a loss.
 However, this usually does not apply to refinanced or second mortgages.